lynxaegon/backup_manager/README.md

 Backup Manager
 ==============

-The default backup_manager for mReady servers.
+The default backup manager for all my servers.

 ### Installation
     $ cpan install JSON